 Notice that PLUMED will first try to link a routine from say matheval without any additional flag, and then in case of failure will retry adding "-Imatheval" to the LIBS options.
-This allows you to use libraries with custom names.
+If also this does not work, the matheval library will be disabled and some features will not be available.
+This procedure allows you to use libraries with custom names.
 So, if your matheval library is called /opt/local/lib/libmymatheval.so you can link it with